dorelleafargan/C-Exercises/README.md

 ## C# Course Home work
 ### Ex 01.

-_This solution code was made by Dorelle Afargan and Lior Elayev as part of our C# Development in a .NET Enviorment course._

 Ex01_1 -
 Binary Series -
 * User is asked to input 4 binary number 8 bits each.